-Batu Ferringgi – a beach for lovers and dreamers
+Batu Ferringhi – a beach for lovers and dreamers

 But Batu Feringgi is no surf beach.
 There are no rollers fresh from the Indian Ocean, just a slow easy swell from around Muka Head that slides up onto the clean yellow-brown sand, lets you know that it’s around and then sighs back.
 It is easy to imagine the first European sailors drifting ashore on the gentle swells to find fresh water and gazing up at the forested slopes that rise steeply behind the foreshore.

 Wandering along the beach one morning I saw what appeared to be a market.
-A typical low, galvanised iron roofed building set back from the edge of the sand.
+A typical low, galvanised iron-roofed building set back from the edge of the sand.
 In front were rows of concrete bins, were they stalls?
-On closer inspection there were flat wooden racks covered with what at, first appearance seemed to be pale pink dog turds!
+On closer inspection there were flat wooden racks covered with what at, the first appearance seemed to be pale pink dog turds!

 Story by John Lyon, 2003.
 Well-travelled Aussie John Lyon shares his experience on Penang.
 He gives a traveller's insight on some of Penang's favourite places of attraction.

 © All rights reserved.
 Updated 15 March 2020.